 By the dawn of the 20th century, education, particularly completing primary education, was a norm.
 Due to the growth in education, there was a corresponding expansion in the courses taught.
 However, there was no unifying hand over schools or curriculum.

 The lack of coordination over education led to problems.
 The amount of time needed for a class was different from place to place.
-A student would be placed at different grades depending on where they enrolled.
+A student would be placed in different grades depending on where they enrolled.
 Lastly, the courses offered were focused on a classical tradition even though few went on to college (this last problem was exacerbated not solved).

 - The Committee of Fifteen

 The Committee of Fifteen

 The Committee of Fifteen was not so much a committee om reformation as it was a counter-reformation committee.
 This committee rejected adding additional courses, focusing on children needs, and interdisciplinary approaches to teaching.

 Instead, the Committee of Fifteen supported a support for the three R’s, and separate subjects.
 In terms of change they did support reducing elementary school from grade K-10 to K-8, and including manual training starting in grade 7.

 The Committee of Fifteen put breaks on change but did not stop it.
 With other committees arose the push for more reform.